superstringsoftware/fool3/fool/README.md

 Then the thing in {} is joined with "and" and the right part is executed only if it's True.
 Otherwise we check the next case.

+Ok there's lots of complications with parsing and simplifying this thing, so we MUST require that all Constructor calls and Type names are Capitalized.

 ## Key grammar concepts

 ### Sum Types